global-container-format/gcf-spec/README.md

 Name           | Format  | Description
 ---------------|---------|------------------------------------------
 Magic          | uint32  | Format identifier
-Resource Count | uint16  | Number of resources following the header Alignment      | uint16  | Resource alignment exponent term
+Resource Count | uint16  | Number of resources contained in the GCF file Alignment      | uint16  | Resource alignment exponent term

 The format identifier is the string `GC##` encoded as a single 32 bits unsigned integer, where `##` is a double digit unsigned integer representing the version.

 For GCF version 4, this is equal to the string "GC04", encoded as `0x34304347`.

-Files can be stored both as big-endian and little-endian.
-File endianness can be determined by inspecting the first byte of the file.
-For little-endian encoded files, the first byte will always be `0x47` (the equivalent ASCII character code for the letter "G").

 ### Alignment